chloe-vilain/bitrise-step-run-android-maestro-flows/README.md

             echo "Creating new emulator avd file"
             avdmanager create avd -n emulator -k "system-images;android-30;google_apis;arm64-v8a" -d "pixel"
 ```
+Sometimes, you may have trouble with the local emulator failing to boot up in a timely manner.
+Usually, force-killing the process and re-running the workflow will fix this issue.

 ## How to use this Step